 CASA is preparing more up to date documents to replace these CAOs.
-The two CAOs are only used if the OEM doesn't detail a standard, and even then their use must be approved by either a CAR 35 delegate or a Level 3.
+The two CAOs are only used if the OEM data doesn't specify a standard, and even then their use must be approved by either a CAR 35 delegate or a NDT Level 3.

-How do I apply for, or renew an NDT Airworthiness Authority?
+How do I apply for, or renew an NDT Maintenance Authority?

 Who can certify NDT inspections?